Abby's Flower Tower

-Abby's Flower Tower (formerly Jazzy Jellies) is a flower-themed spinning samba tower ride located in Sesame Street at SeaWorld Orlando in Orlando, Florida, United States.
-Manufactured by Zamperla, the ride lifts and spins riders to heights of 30 feet in the air.
-Jazzy Jellies was opened to the public in 2006.
-It closed in 2018 to retheme the ride to Abby's Flower Tower as part of the changing from Shamu's Happy Harbor to Sesame Street Land.
+Abby's Flower Tower (formerly Jazzy Jellies) is a flower-themed spinning Balloon Race tower ride located in the Sesame Street section of SeaWorld Orlando in Orlando, Florida.
+Manufactured by Zamperla, the ride lifts and spins riders at heights of up to 30 ft in the air.

+The ride originally opened to the public in 2006 as Jazzy Jellies, and was themed to jellyfish.
+It closed in 2018 to undergo a retheme as part of the transition of the Shamu's Happy Harbor area to Sesame Street.